Our Team

 Emily Langlois Hunt

-Director, Registered Music Therapist, Supervisor
+NZ Registered Music Therapist (MThNZ), Supervisor (NZCMC)

-MMusTh (Hons), CT Counselling (CPCAB), CT music teaching (ABRSM), BA (Theology), PhD (Theology)
+MMusTher (Hons), CT Counselling (CPCAB), CT music teaching (ABRSM), BA (Theology), PhD (Theology)

-Copyeditor for Voices: A World Forum for Music Therapy
+Co-Editor for New Zealand Journal of Music Therapy; Copyeditor for Voices: A World Forum for Music Therapy

 I worked as an itinerant piano, voice and harp teacher for over 15 years, as well as teaching Kodály music education classes to children aged 0-7.
 Several paths led me to explore music therapy and I started retraining as a music therapist in 2015.
 I specialised in working with children in mainstream primary school settings and graduated in 2019.